 Page

 Prospectus summary 1

 The offering 7

 Risk factors 11

 Special note regarding forward-looking statements 72

 Market and industry data 74

 Use of proceeds 75

 Dividend policy 77

 Capitalization 78

 Dilution 79

 Business 81

 Description of capital stock 148

 Shares eligible for future sale 153

 Material U.S. federal income tax consequences to non-U.S. holders 156

 Underwriting 160

-Legal matters 171
+Legal matters 170

-Experts 171
+Experts 170

-Where you can find more information 171
+Where you can find more information 170

-Incorporation of certain information by reference 172
+Incorporation of certain information by reference 171

 Neither we nor the underwriters have authorized anyone to provide you with information that is different from that contained or incorporated by reference in this prospectus or in any free writing prospectus we may authorize to be delivered or made available to you.
 We and the underwriters take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 We and the underwriters are offering to sell shares of common stock and seeking offers to buy shares of common stock only in jurisdictions where offers and sales are permitted.
-The information contained or incorporated by reference in this prospectus is accurate only as of the date on the front of this prospectus, or other earlier date stated in this prospectus or in the applicable document incorporated by reference, regardless of the time of delivery of this prospectus or any sale of shares of our common stock.
+The information contained or incorporated by reference in this prospectus is accurate only as of the date on the front of this prospectus, or other earlier date stated in this prospectus, regardless of the time of delivery of this prospectus or any sale of shares of our common stock.
 Our business, financial condition, results of operations and prospects may have changed since that date.